 Everything will depend your skill level and expectations!

-For classical violinists, you will have to choose between the Luma (the lightest of all), the Diamond collection (the GX being the most complete among the Diamond) or the Marquise GS.
+For classical violinists, violists or cellists, you will want to choose between the Luma (the lightest of them all), the Diamond GX or the Marquise GS.

 For double bass players, the choice is limited since there are only two possibilities.
 We believe that your skill level should be the deciding factor between the Infinity and the Revelation.
 The balance and flexibility of the Infinity requires a perfect mastery of the bowing techniques.